Lokix84/OmniButton/addons/omni_button/CS/README.md

 Behavior:

 - On press inside the button, it jumps under the pointer and follows while held.
-- Axis is normalized to -1..1 (unit circle), with deadzone.
+- Axis is normalized to -1..1 (circle uses radius; rectangle uses per-axis extents), with deadzone.
 Clamped to BoundsSource/parent/viewport.
 - On release, it emits JoystickAxis(Vector2.Zero), JoystickEnded, and snaps back if JoystickResetOnRelease is true.

 B) Programmatic control (for composite gamepads)